cafeliker/wukong-lambda/README.md

 # wukong-lambda

-This is a bot service named wukong and running in AWS lambda.
-We use Claudia for the Lambda deployment - https://github.com/claudiajs/claudia-bot-builder.
+This is a bot service named wukong and running in AWS Lambda.
+After a little technical investigation, we decided to use Python than NodeJS as the Lambda funtion runtime.

 Slack room is at https://huaguomountain.slack.com.